masurp/workshop_bayes/exercises/exercise_01.md

 ## Density functions

 Remember the coin toss?
-How can we estimate the probability of observing 4 heads out of 10 tosses if the probability of sucess is assumend to be 50%?
+How can we estimate the probability of observing 4 heads out of 10 tosses if the probability of success is assumed to be 50%?
 Well, the `dinom()` function can help us to estimate the probability!